Riding on innovation, Indian Railways seeks to become preferred supplier of Mozambique: Goyal

-New Delhi, March 10 (IANS) Union Railway Minister Piyush Goyal on Wednesday said that with significant innovation, re-modelling and upgradation, Indian Railways wishes to become the preferred supplier for Mozambique and countries around the world for all their requirements.
+New Delhi: Union Railway Minister Piyush Goyal on Wednesday said that with significant innovation, re-modelling and upgradation, Indian Railways wishes to become the preferred supplier for Mozambique and countries around the world for all their requirements.

 Indian Railways is exporting the first batch of two locomotives as part of the total order of six locomotives of 3,000 HP cape gauge locomotive and 90 stainless steel passenger coaches to Mozambique.